ishita250104/ATS_checker/Hire-Lens-main/readme.md

 ```

-## Usage
+## How To Use

-1. Navigate to the web interface
+1. Open the web interface
-2. Paste the job description
+2. Paste a job description
-3. Upload your PDF resume
+3. Upload your resume (PDF format)
-4. Choose analysis type:
+4. Select analysis type:
    - ATS Score
-   - Candidate Profile
+   - Personality Profile
    - Missing Keywords
+   -

 ## Contributing